The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Defense 1: Gatekeep Your Calendar

-An agency owner had 22 recurring meetings weekly.
-Half were “check-ins” that could’ve been async updates.
-He spent 11 hours weekly in meetings that generated $0.
+An agency owner had 22 recurring meetings every week, and half of them were “check-ins” that could have been handled with async updates.

 Revenue: $14K → $19K in 60 days from meeting reduction alone.